History and Governance

 In 1959, the State Board of Education accredited St. Pius X. It is now affiliated with the following educational associations:

 - The Texas Catholic Conference Education Department in conjunction with the Texas Education Agency

 - The College Board

 Education at St. Pius X High School is rooted in the Four Pillars of the Dominican charism.
-The development of the individual person -- spiritual, intellectual, physical, emotional and social -- is fostered in a nurturing atmosphere.
-At St. Pius X, the Principles of Catholic Social Teaching are central to decision-making in all areas: academic, disciplinary, financial, social and spiritual.
-The School offers a diverse curriculum of required courses in traditional academic subjects, as well as in theology, fine arts and technology.
+The development of the individual person -- spiritual, intellectual, physical, emotional, and social -- is fostered in a nurturing atmosphere.
+At St. Pius X, the Principles of Catholic Social Teaching are central to decision-making in all areas: academic, disciplinary, financial, social, and spiritual.
+The school offers a diverse curriculum of required courses in traditional academic subjects, theology, fine arts and technology.

-SPX seeks to employ knowledgeable, skilled and qualified faculty and staff who are not only committed to education but also to the cultivation of Christian character.
-Faculty and staff serve as role models for students and in terms of their own intellectual endeavors, their behavior and their treatment of others actively witness Christian values.
+SPX seeks to employ knowledgeable, skilled, and qualified faculty and staff committed to education and the cultivation of Christian character.
+Faculty and staff serve as role models for students and in terms of their intellectual endeavors, their behavior, and their treatment of others actively witness Christian values.
 They partner with parents and guardians in the formation of students to become productive citizens of good character.

 Each person is unique and valuable, gifted with God-given talents.
-Each member of the community is challenged to acknowledge the responsibility to use his or her talents and knowledge in the service of God and others and to embody gospel values in daily life.
+Each community member is challenged to acknowledge the responsibility to use their talents and knowledge in the service of God and others and to embody gospel values in daily life.